The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-403-ko2/README.md

-# To Create or not to Create, A Game Dev endevor.
+# To Create or not to Create, A Game Dev Endevor.

 By Jose Correa